jimmybyrum/coding_exercises/bands/README.md

 Use any other frameworks, jQuery plugins, etc. that you'd like.

 Bonus points for managing the browser History object so that each band has a unique url that can be bookmarked.
 Extra bonus points for making the data editable.
-Super bonus points for making those changes persistentent on the client.
+Super bonus points for making those changes persistent on the client.

 In case you haven't already used Backbone, this should help get you going with a client-side only implementation after you read over the basics: http://backbonejs.org/#FAQ-bootstrap